Joe Barlow: Texas Rangers

 On June 23, 2021, Texas selected Barlow's contract and promoted him to the major leagues for the first time.
 He made his MLB debut the next day, pitching a scoreless inning against the Oakland Athletics.
 In the game, he also notched his first career strikeout, punching out A's infielder Jed Lowrie.
 Barlow set a Rangers franchise record on August 2, becoming the first pitcher to record eight straight strikeouts of opposing batters faced.
 Barlow served as the Rangers closer to finish the 2021 season.
 In 2021, he posted a 0–2 record with a 1.55 ERA, 27 strikeouts, and 11 saves over 29 innings.
 He was named the Rangers September/October Pitcher of the Month.

 Barlow spent time as the Texas closer in 2022, but ultimately lost the role due to ineffectiveness and injury.
 With Texas in 2022, he posted a 3–1 record with a 3.86 ERA, 28 strikeouts, and 13 saves over 35 innings.
+Following the season, on November 4, 2022, Barlow underwent surgery to separate a pair of fused tendons in his right wrist.

+Barlow was optioned to Triple-A Round Rock to begin the 2023 season.
+In 13 games for the Rangers, he registered a 4.66 ERA with 6 strikeouts in 9 2/3 innings pitched.
+On July 30, He was designated for assignment.

+Kansas City Royals

+On August 4, 2023, Barlow was claimed on waivers by the Kansas City Royals.
+He struggled to a 9.24 ERA in 7 games for the Triple–A Omaha Storm Chasers prior to being designated for assignment on September 1.
+Barlow cleared waivers and was sent outright to Omaha on September 3.
+He elected free agency following the season on November 6.